-Mom’s photo of lunchboxes remind us to never complain about our children
+Mom’s viral photo of lunchboxes on top of a marked grave reminds us to never complain about our children

-Kuya Daniel, 9, Harry 5, and Milly 2, were three lovable kids from Ontario Canada.
-Their grandparents fetched them for the usual weekend vacation at their house.
-They were supposed to call their daughters Jennifer once they get settled, but nobody called.
-Their mom Jennifer was waiting for a call from her dad to let her know if they’ve settled, but no one called.
-She tried to call them but no one answered.
-(Global News)
+In September 2015, grandparents of Kuya Daniel, 9, Harry 5, and Milly 2 fetched them from their usual weekend fun vacation at their granny’s house in Ontario, Canada.
+The kid’s mom Jennifer was waiting for a call from her dad to let her know if they’ve settled, but no one called.

 No amount of tears

 Their eldest son Daniel made it to the hospital but died shortly.
-The kid’s grandmother and great-grandmother were also rushed to the hospital for serious injuries.
-Young Harry and Milly died after midnight, all because of a drunk driver.
+The kid’s grandmother and great-grandmother rushed to the hospital for serious injuries.
+Young Harry and Milly died after midnight, all because of drunk driving.

-The driver was a billionaire’s son Marco Muzzo, who loved racing.
+The driver of the other car was a billionaire’s son Marco Muzzo, who loved racing.
 That day, he drove twice the speed limit and was intoxicated.
 Despite his 10-years sentence, no amount of justice is enough.

 → Why I regret giving gadgets to my kids.

 They could’ve avoided the accident by a split-second delay, but there was no divine intervention.
 On another side of the world, Lorelei Go Pangcoga, mother of three boys Hisham, Rowden, Hasset, all died from cancer.

 Christian missionaries Joyce Lin, a brilliant MIT engineer, died during the mission, and Nabeel Qureshi, who had a medical degree and two Master’s died abruptly.
 Even the young martyr, John Chau, and the rape of then 15-years old Joy Tan-Chi, equally doesn’t make any sense.